 I watched a few people go first, and it looked like they were flying on a little magic carpet atop the silky sand.
 There was a tiiiiny little drop about half way through due to the shape of the dune, and it looked like people were catching maybe a millisecond of air before zooming through the basin to a stop up the next dune.
 I was nervous but so, so excited.

 He piled a bunch of sand onto my board to add some weight, and gave me the biggest push down the mountain yet.
 I screamed and laughed on the way down, catching tons of air off the drop and nearly running into the instructor with the speed gun.
 It got really bumpy when I went over everyone’s previous footprints at the end, so much so that my helmet fell down over my eyes.
 But, I had so much speed that I kept going… past the footprints, up the next dune, and PAST the top of the next dune, catching even more air again to my helmet-blinded surprise.
 I landed and rolled off my board in a complete sandy laughing fit.
 I confirmed to everyone that I was, in fact, okay – more than okay!
-I took the top speed of 64 km/h and happily chilled out with some water at the top, enjoying the view.
+That run of mine took the top speed of 64 km/h, so I was happy to end on that note and chill out with some water at the top, enjoying the view.
 Apparently a while back (when the dunes were a bit different) a few people had gotten 82km/h… which I cannot even imagine!!

 A yummy sandwich bar was set out and ready for us to have for lunch when we got down, along with some sodas and beers to everyone’s delight.We all shared some time eating and drinking in the sun and taking few last photos and videos before piling back into the vans.
 We were tired, dirty, and so very happy from the morning’s unforgettable antics.

 Let me know what you think of my video!